-Students should note that the MAED, Ed.D. and Ph.D. programs with the College of Education are not certificate, licensure or credentialing programs.
+Students should note that the Master of Arts in Education, Ed.D. and Ph.D. programs with the College of Education are not certificate, licensure or credentialing programs.
 Trident cannot grant or certify any student for a credential as a teacher or administrator.
-As the requirements for certification/licensure/credentialing vary from state to state, students are urged to contact their state of residence or employment for information on specific requirements/criteria.
+As the requirements for certification/licensure/credentialing vary from state to state, students are urged to contact their state of residence or employment for information on specific requirements/criteria and make informed decisions regarding their program of choice accordingly.

-Master of Arts in Education
+Master of Arts in Education - 36 Unit